Pracising self-care is not sefish!

 Remember to put things that bring you long lasting happiness, not just short term pleasure.

-Download my self-care worksheet to complete your own self-care plan.
+Download my Self-Care Guide to complete your own self-care plan.